 Lead Exposure and Toxicity

-Lead is a metal that has a history of use in numerous industries throughout the United States; lead was found to be useful in paint, gasoline and plumbing among other uses.
+Lead is a metal that has a long history in numerous industries throughout the United States.
+It has been found to be useful in paint, gasoline and plumbing among other uses.
 While concerns for lead exposure were known even in Roman times, those concerns were often ignored when convenient.
 In the 1920s, the discovery of how leaded gasoline improved combustion engine performance convinced General Motors that leaded gasoline was the key to saving the American automobile industry.

 Lead in Gasoline

-Early on with the use of lead-based fuel additives, it was clear that things were not all right.
+Early on with the use of lead-based fuel additives, it was clear that things were amiss.
 Employees tasked with manufacturing the additive started developing severe mental health problems and dying.
 Fifteen workers lost their lives from lead exposure and newspapers started calling leaded gasoline “looney fuel.”